dariuskl/padre/README.md

-# Padre — Password Derivator
+# Padre — A Password Derivator

 A simple password derivator with a focus on long-term stability and ease-of-use featuring a command-line and graphical user interface.